opensearch-project/project-website/_posts/2025-06-06-Unlocking-Agentic-AI-experiences-with-OpenSearch.md

 - opensearch_mcp_server___SearchIndexTool  * not trusted
 ```

-## Using OpenSearch with Q CLI
+## Using OpenSearch with the Amazon Q Developer CLI

-Now that you have configured Q CLI with the OpenSearch MCP server, you can start querying OpenSearch data:
+Now that you have configured the Amazon Q Developer CLI with the OpenSearch MCP server, you can start querying OpenSearch data:

 ```bash
 > list indices